aetperf/aetperf.github.io/_posts/2024-03-01-Calculating_walking_isochrones_with_Python.md

 ## Isochrones

 The function `create_isochrones` is defined to generate the isochrones.
-The function loops through the defined travel time steps and creates a MultiPoint object for each travel time, containing all the coordinates that are within reach from/to the POI.
+The function loops through the defined travel time steps and creates a MultiPoint object for each travel time value, containing all the coordinates that are within reach from/to the POI.
 The concave hull of each set of points is then calculated using the `concave_hull` function from the [shapely](https://shapely.readthedocs.io/en/stable/reference/shapely.concave_hull.html) library, with the specified ratio and hole allowance.

 ```python
 def create_isochrones(